-Policies and procedures govern the protection of the Branch's position from the outset of a customer relationship; for instance, in requiring standard terms and conditions or specifically agreed documentation permitting the offset of credit balances against debt obligations, and through controls over the integrity, current valuation and, if necessary, realisation of collateral security.
+Policies and procedures govern the protection of HSBC JOH's position from the outset of a customer relationship; for instance, in requiring standard terms and conditions or specifically agreed documentation permitting the offset of credit balances against debt obligations, and through controls over the integrity, current valuation and, if necessary, realization of collateral security.

 Valuation strategies are established to monitor collateral mitigants to ensure that they will continue to provide the anticipated secure secondary repayment source.
 Where collateral is subject to high volatility, valuation is frequent; where stable, less so.
-For market trading activities such as collateralised over-the-counter ('OTC') derivatives and SFTs, the Branch typically carry out daily valuations.
+For market trading activities such as collateralized over-the-counter ('OTC') derivatives and SFTs, HSBC JOH typically carries out daily valuations.